mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Companion 2024/Traveller Companion.md

 of their first term) and replaces all life events and other sources of additional skills.

 BELTER

 STR -1 INT — BENEFITS
 DEX +1 EDU -1 Cr2500, Vacc Suit
 END — SOC —
 SKILLS

-Astrogation 0, Carouse 0, Electronics 0, Jack-of-
-All-Trades 1, Mechanic 0, Medic 0, Profession
-(belter) 2, Recon 0, Science 0 Vacc Suit 1
+Astrogation 0, Carouse 0, Electronics 0, Jack-of-All-Trades 1, Mechanic 0, Medic 0, Profession (belter) 2, Recon 0, Science 0 Vacc Suit 1

 The Belter package is
 available to Travellers who